aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

   .fromPath(createPath)
   .via(lineDelimiter)
 ```
 Finally, we implemented a source that will read a file line by line, but it will emit *ByteString*, and we need *String*.
-Luckily, *ByteString* have a method that decodes it to UTF-8 encoded String.
+Luckily, *ByteString* has a method that decodes it to UTF-8 encoded String.
 So we need to attach some flow that will preform that decoding.
 Of course, it's gonna be *Flow[ByteString].map(...)*.

 ```scala
 val source: Source[String, Future[IOResult]] = FileIO